 Is it safe to visit China now?

-According to the CDC, China is a safe place to visit and the risk is very low.
-The warning level is only at 1 and travelers are advised to follow all pandemic rules.
+According to the CDC, China is a very safe place to visit and the risk is very low.
+The warning level is only at 1.
 (CDC.gov)